 Soft Brexit – leaving the EU but staying as closely aligned to it as possible.
 It could keep the UK in the single market, or the customs union, or both, plus it could involve a deal on free movement of people – allowing EU citizens rights to settle in the UK with access to public services and benefits.

-Transition – the period covering the UK leaving the EU (29th March, 2019) and the start of new arrangements for future trade (1st January 2021).
+Transition – the period covering the UK leaving the EU (31st January, 2020) and the start of new arrangements for future trade ( at least 1st January 2021).
 The UK calls it the ‘implementation’ phase.

 World Trade Organisation (WTO) – the only body dealing with the rules of trade between nations.
 If the UK were to leave the EU with no new trading relationship agreed (and no extension granted), UK trade with member states would then have to follow WTO rules – considerably increasing the costs of business and EU-UK trade.